aehrc/RAPpoet/README.md

 |-- script_templates
 |-- chr_vcf_lists
 ```

-#### Orchestration Engine Scripts
-The UKBB RAP operates akin to a cloud system, housing all files within a central bucket.
-However, performing intricate operations on these files often requires spinning up instances using apps or applets, which can quickly become costly and inefficient, especially when dealing with thousands whole genome sequencing VCFs.

-RAPpoet employs two key scripts: the 'driver' and the 'worker'.
-The 'driver' script, executed locally, configures the instance environment, uploads essential files, and initiates the 'worker' scripts on the instances.
-Conversely, the 'worker' script, deployed to each instance, delineates processes for the uploaded files.

-This configuration facilitates task parallelisation, enabling the 'worker' script to execute processes concurrently via the xargs tool.
-This optimises resource utilisation by allowing a single instance to manage multiple files, thereby reducing the requisite number of instances and streamlining job management and oversight.

-In the scripts_templates folder, you'll find a driver (drive_N.sh) and worker script (worker_N.sh) for each step.

 ### Software
 All tools (AKA Apps & applets on RAP) required to run the RAPpoet pipeline are globally installed on RAP.
 The process predominantly makes use of the Swiss Army Knife (SAK) App.
 SAK is a generic app which can be used to perform common file operations or bioinformatics manipulations- it is preloaded with the following tools:
 * bcftools (v1.15.1)
 * bedtools (v2.30.0)